 Every year, about 500,000 Americans undergo spine surgery.
 Spine surgery might sound intimidating, but thanks to modern techniques, it’s quite safe and well-tolerated.
-At MidJersey Orthopaedics in Flemington and Bridgewater, New Jersey, the team of orthopaedic surgeons and sports medicine experts regularly performs spine surgery using both traditional and minimally invasive means.
+At MidJersey Orthopaedics in Flemington, Bridgewater and Washington, New Jersey, the team of orthopaedic surgeons and sports medicine experts regularly performs spine surgery using both traditional and minimally invasive means.
 To request your consultation today, call the office nearest you or click the online scheduling tool.

 Spine surgery is a type of orthopaedic surgery to ease pain and/or discomfort caused by musculoskeletal problems such as herniated or bulging discs, arthritis, sports-related injuries, and degenerative disc disease.

 There are several types of spine surgery.
 Some use minimally invasive techniques, while others require traditional, open techniques.
 Spine surgery is usually a last resort.
 Whenever possible, the team at MidJersey Orthopaedics uses conservative measures to ease back and neck pain.
 However, if your pain persists or gets worse, spine surgery may be necessary.

 Only a qualified medical professional like those at MidJersey Orthopaedics can determine if you’re a good candidate for spine surgery.
 During the initial consultation, your MidJersey Orthopaedics physician conducts a thorough physical exam, asks you questions about your symptoms, and reviews your medical history.